dbsxdbsx/trait_variable/README.md

 # Trait Variable
-**(Don't use it.
-It is still under developement.)**

 Make variable fields feasible in trait definition by procedural macros.

-This crate provides a procedural macro that allows you to easily implement traits with variable fields just like using inheritance within C++/Python... of parent classes.
+This crate provides macros allowing you to easily implement traits with variable fields just like using inheritance within C++/Python... of parent classes.
 And this crate would not be exited if the [fields_in_trait](https://github.com/rust-lang/rfcs/pull/1546) is implemented officially.

 ## Usage

-**(todo: not yet finished)**
 Add `trait_variable` to your `Cargo.toml`:

 ```toml